CSA-OCP-GER/unicorn/challenges.ingress.md

 > You can also "whitelist" certain IP addresses/address ranges that will be excluded for this setting via `nginx.ingress.kubernetes.io/limit-whitelist` annotation.

-Try to load the service a few times in your browser and see how the ingress controller limits your requests.
+Apply the ingress definition and try to load the service a few times in your browser.
+See how the ingress controller limits your requests.

 ## Basic Authentication ##

+Now, we will protect one of our applications by using `basic-authentication` (username/password).

+### Pre-Requisites ###
-Create a `auth` file: http://www.htaccesstools.com/htpasswd-generator/ or via
+Create a `auth` file: http://www.htaccesstools.com/htpasswd-generator/ or via...

 ```shell
 $ htpasswd -c ./auth user1